 Following these steps will develop your child’s ability to consider the feelings of others—and how these feelings are affected by her actions.

-Our Three Seas Conversation Cards are a wonderful way to will spark fun (and important) discussions about growth mindset, kindness, resilience, gratitude.
+Our Growth Mindset Conversation Cards are a wonderful way to will spark fun (and important) discussions about growth mindset, kindness, resilience, gratitude.
 They are a perfect way to get kids talking, noticing and listening.

 In your efforts to teach empathy, caring, and kindness, you can also read relevant storybooks to your children, like the following: